-The Indicated Shippers propose that SoCalGas be required to provide credits for Backbone Transmission Service reservation charges when pipeline capacity is not available due to repair or replacement activity.54 However, Indicated Shippers provide insufficient detail for Applicants to consider this proposal, for the 2020 TCAP period, or prior to the October 1, 2020 - 2023, Backbone Transmission Service term.
+The Indicated Shippers propose that SoCalGas be required to provide credits for Backbone Transmission Service reservation charges when pipeline capacity is not available due to repair or replacement activity.
+However, Indicated Shippers provide insufficient detail for Applicants to consider this proposal, for the 2020 TCAP period, or prior to the October 1, 2020 - 2023, Backbone Transmission Service term.

-The proposal further ignores the options already available to Backbone Transmission Service shippers to nominate their capacity on an alternate firm basis when primary capacity is not available.
-Finally, SoCalGas' tariff Schedule G-BTS already includes a refunding mechanism for Open Season Backbone Transmission Service subscribers to address pipeline outages in progress when a new three-year Backbone Transmission Service term begins.
-Given the options already available, this proposal should not be adopted.
+The proposal further ignores the options already available to Backbone Transmission Service shippers to nominate their capacity on an alternate firm basis when their primary capacity rights are not available.
+Finally, SoCalGas' tariff Schedule G-BTS already includes a refunding mechanism for Open Season Backbone Transmission Service subscribers to address